NonoDOS/Virtual-Pet/README.md

     -• 	some P5 libraries

 #Future Work
-	-1.Adding mobile View
+	[1.Adding mobile View]
-	-2.
-Enhance with graphic
+	[2.
+Enhance with graphic]
-	-3.
-2D and 3D animation
+	[3.
+2D and 3D animation]
-	-4.
-Other graphic background using three.js and p5.js
+	[4.
+Other graphic background using three.js and p5.js]
-	-5.
-Adding more functions like talking a walk, going swimming,
+	[5.
+Adding more functions like talking a walk, going swimming,]

 #References
-	-1) need work
+	1) need work
-	-2) more work
+	2) more work
-	-3) more work
+	3) more work

 #Acknowledgements